suncoast-devs/proposal/README.md

 - Continue our immersive full-time education for students accepted into our program, paid for by tuition or sponsored scholarships.
 - Continue and expand on part-time curriculum for children and adults led by our instructors and community volunteers.
 These programs would serve as a prerequisite for and lead students into our immersive offerings.
-- Continue providing free event space for meet-up organizers
+- Continue providing event space for meet-up organizers
 - Open co-working for volunteer mentors
 - Bespoke training for employees of corporate sponsors